pema99/Shaderception/README.md

 My friend Fuopy wrote an awesome playable pong game using this that you can try out, and plans to collect some cool programs in a separate repo.
 Check it out here: https://github.com/fuopy/shaderception-apps

+Syntax highlighting is available in form of a [Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=Pema99.psl).

 # Example program
 Here is a small raymarcher that is capable at running at interactive speeds in the VM.